felixpackard/cargo-test-changed/README.md

 ## Limitations

 - Currently only supports Git as the version control system
+- Currently only detects changes based on your Git status, not your Git history
 - Currently only supports `cargo` and `nextest` test runners
 - Does not support testing crates in parallel